Psychological pricing: Historical comments

 Exactly how psychological pricing came into common use is not clear, though it is known the practice arose during the late 19th century.
-One source speculates it originated in a newspaper pricing competition.
-Melville E. Stone founded the Chicago Daily News in 1875, intending to price it at one cent to compete with the nickel papers of the day.
-The story claims that pennies were not common currency at the time, and so Stone colluded with advertisers to set whole dollar prices a cent lower—thus guaranteeing that customers would receive ample pennies in change.
+Scot Morris' 1979 Book of Strange Facts & Useless Information speculated that it originated when Melville E. Stone founded the Chicago Daily News in 1875 and priced it at one cent to compete with the nickel papers of the day; however, Cecil Adams has directly addressed Morris' claims, noting that Stone sold the News in 1876, and also that the News archives indicate that "prices ending in 9 (39 cents, 69 cents, etc.) were rare until well into the 1880s and weren't all that common then.
+The practice didn't really become widespread until the 1920s, and even then prices as often as not ended in .95, not .99."

 Others have suggested that fractional pricing was first adopted as a control on employee theft.
 For cash transactions with a round price, there is a chance that a dishonest cashier will pocket the bill rather than record the sale.
 For cash transactions with a just-below price, the cashier must nearly always make change for the customer.
 This generally means opening the cash register which creates a record of the sale in the register and reduces the risk of the cashier stealing from the store owner.

+Since the registration is done with the process of returning change, according to Bill Bryson odd pricing came about because by charging odd amounts like 49 and 99 cents (or 45 and 95 cents when nickels are more used than pennies), the cashier very probably had to open the till for the penny change and thus announce the sale.

 In the former Czechoslovakia, people called this pricing "baťovská cena" ("Baťa's price"), referring to Tomáš Baťa, a Czech manufacturer of footwear.
 He began to widely use this practice in 1920.

 Price ending has also been used by retailers to highlight sale or clearance items for administrative purposes.
 A retailer might end all regular prices in 95 and all sale prices in 50.
 This makes it easy for a buyer to identify which items are discounted when looking at a report.

 In its 2005 United Kingdom general election manifesto, the Official Monster Raving Loony Party proposed the introduction of a 99-pence coin to "save on change".